אין שׁלם כלב שבור, אין ישר כסולם עקום, ואין עקום כבּדותת יושר (גלייך ווערטל)

 אין ישר כסולם עקום – There is nothing straight like a twisted ladder.
 I speculate that it means – the ladder refers to the spiritual ladder of Yaakov on which people ascend during their lifetime to the heavens, to achieve Ruchniyos.
 The lifetime striving to do the right thing to reach Hashem does not follow a straight and direct path.
 It follows a jagged path, rising, falling like a crooked ladder that has twists and turns, but always moving skyward.
 The crooked path is really the straight path because it cannot be done any other way.
 Similar to the following chart of the stock market prices, while there are dips and valleys, the stock market trends upward.

-Beautiful Kotzker on the Pri Megadim:
+Beautiful Kotzker on the Horvanya of the Pri Megadim:

 Emails to and from various Rabbis: